-To find additional global criminal news, please read The Global Criminal Defense Daily Douglas McNabb and other members of the U.S. law firm practice and write and/or report extensively on matters involving Federal Criminal Defense, INTERPOL Red Notice Removal, International Extradition Defense, OFAC SDN Sanctions Removal, International Criminal Court Defense, and US Seizure of Non-Resident, Foreign -Owned Assets.
+To find additional federal criminal news, please read Federal Criminal Defense Daily.

+Douglas McNabb and other members of the U.S. law firm practice and write and/or report extensively on matters involving Federal Criminal Defense, INTERPOL Red Notice Removal, International Extradition Defense, OFAC SDN Sanctions Removal, International Criminal Court Defense, and US Seizure of Non-Resident, Foreign-Owned Assets.
 Because we have experience dealing with INTERPOL, our firm understands the inter-relationship that INTERPOL's "Red Notice" brings to this equation.

 The author of this blog is Douglas C. McNabb.
-Please feel free to contact him directly at mcnabb@mcnabbassociates.com or at one of the offices listed above.
+Please feel free to contact him directly at